University of Arkansas at Little Rock: Student life

 The student life at UA Little Rock is typical of public universities in the United States.
-It is characterized by student-run organizations and affiliation groups that support social, academic, athletic and religious activities and interests.
-Some of the services offered by the UA Little Rock Office of Campus Life are intramural sports and fitness programs, diversity programs, leadership development, peer tutoring, student government association, student support programs including groups for non-traditional and first generation students, a student-run newspaper, and fraternity and sorority life.
-The proximity of the UA Little Rock campus to downtown Little Rock enables students to take advantage of a wide array of recreational, entertainment, educational, internship and employment opportunities that are not available anywhere else in Arkansas.
+It is characterized by student-run organizations and affiliation groups that support social, academic, athletic, and religious activities and interests.
+Some of the services offered by the UA Little Rock Office of Campus Life are intramural sports and fitness programs, diversity programs, leadership development, peer tutoring, student government association, student support programs including groups for non-traditional and first-generation students, a student-run newspaper, and fraternity and sorority life.
+The proximity of the UA Little Rock campus to downtown Little Rock enables students to take advantage of a wide array of recreational, entertainment, educational, internship, and employment opportunities that are not available anywhere else in Arkansas.

 Campus living

-UA Little Rock provides a variety of on-campus living options for students ranging from traditional resident rooms to multiple bedroom apartments.
+UA Little Rock provides a variety of on-campus living options for students ranging from traditional resident rooms to multiple-bedroom apartments.
 The university has four residence halls on the eastern side of the campus and the University Village Apartment Complex on the southern side of campus.
 Six learning communities focusing on criminal justice, arts and culture, majors and careers, future business innovators, nursing careers, and STEM are available to students.

 Athletics

-UA Little Rock's 14 athletic teams are known as the Little Rock Trojans, with almost all teams participating in the Sun Belt Conference.
-Little Rock is one of two Sun Belt members that do not sponsor football (UT Arlington being the other); UA Little Rock last fielded a football team in 1955 when it was known as Little Rock Junior College.
+UA Little Rock's 14 athletic teams are known as the Little Rock Trojans, with teams participating in the Ohio Valley Conference.
 Little Rock's main athletic offices are located in the Jack Stephens Center.
 UA Little Rock offers the following sports: